Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 ~~~~~
 vrepaint
 ~~~~~
-Forcebly redisplays the shape in the 3D viewer window.
+Forcibly redisplays the shape in the 3D viewer window.

 @subsubsection occt_draw_4_2_8 vfit